s-fuerst/Vahana.jl/docs/src/transition.md

 # Transition Function

-As mentioned in the `create_model` documentation, the model struct is created dynamically incl. a dynamically name for this struct.
-E.g. in the "Game of Life" Example this type is `Vahana.var"Game of Life"{Params, Globals} `.
+As mentioned in the [`create_model`](@ref) documentation, the model struct is created dynamically incl. the name for this struct.
+E.g. in the "Hegselmann" Example this type is `Vahana.var"Hegselmann"{Params, Globals} `.
 All of this types are subtypes of the abstract type `Simulation`.

+After the initialization, the state of the simulation is modified by so called transition functions.

 ```@docs
 apply!